 Credit Holdings III, L.P. ("Perceptive").
 In connection with an amendment to that facility in February 2021, the Company issued warrants to purchase 225 shares of the Company's common stock (collectively, the "Perceptive Warrants").
 The Perceptive Warrants qualify for equity classification and have been allocated based upon the relative fair value of the base instrument and the warrant.
-The Perceptive Warrants were subject to repricing in the event of an offering of securities at a price lower than the existing strike price before June 30, 2023.
 In March 2023, in connection with the Waiver and Sixth Amendment to the Perceptive Credit Agreement, the Company amended and restated the Perceptive Warrants to reset the strike price of the Perceptive Warrants.
+In October 2023, in connection with the Seventh Amendment to the Perceptive Credit Agreement, the Company reset the strike price of the Perceptive Warrants.
 See Notes 7 and 8 for additional information.

 In connection with an underwritten public offering completed in October 2021, the Company issued warrants to purchase 6,660 shares of its common stock.
-These warrants are classified as liabilities, were measured at fair value upon issuance, with subsequent changes in fair value reported in the Statement of Operations each reporting period.
+These warrants are classified as liabilities, were measured at fair value upon issuance, with subsequent changes in fair value reported in the Statements of Operations and Comprehensive Loss each reporting period.
 This offering also triggered an adjustment to the exercise price of the Perceptive Warrants, which resulted in a reduction of the strike price for these warrants.
 This reduction resulted in an immaterial increase to additional paid-in-capital.
 See Notes 7 and 8 for additional information.